 When it comes to real estate, speed is power.
 This means you have to know your buying criteria ahead of time and be ready to pounce when the right property comes on the market.

-To make a quick offer, you’ll also need a pre-approval letter from a lender.
-The process for pre-approval is easy (it’s just paperwork), and I’m happy to recommend an awesome lender that I use to anyone who needs one.
+To make an offer quickly, you’ll also need a pre-approval letter from a lender.
+The process for pre-approval is easy (it’s simple paperwork), and I’m happy to recommend a great lender to anyone that needs one.

 At this point, you should have a good understanding of how to get started in real estate.
 Doing so could be the best path for securing your financial freedom.